soumya997/100DaysofDSA/Day_9/README.md

 ### Technique to solve Recursive problems:
 There is two parts of recursive solution,

-- Base Case (other wise program will keep on running untill it hits the memory limit, in other words its called **segmentation fault**)
+- Base Case (other wise program will keep on running untill it hits the memory limit, in other words its called **segmentation fault**).
+Base case is nothing but the smallest basecase, which is known to us.
+Like in factorial we know 0! = 1, or in calculating power of a number we know n^0 = 1(for power =0, it will always return 1).
 - Recursive case ( works toward base case)
 ```
 ===============================================================================